 Some of the benefits include the ability to accept card-not-present transactions, process multiple currencies, and to sell to higher-risk countries.
 Another perk of a high-risk merchant account is the limited penalties for chargeback activity.
 Unlike a low-risk account, a high-risk merchant account is very rarely shut down due to excessive chargebacks.

 It’s important to consider the possible consequences of using a business credit card; its activity can negatively affect your credit score.
-A high-risk merchant account, however, will keep your personal credit score safe.
+A high-risk merchant account in USA, however, will keep your personal credit score safe.